Don’t want to switch your main account? Get one of these instead.

 Most banks will hard check your credit report when you apply.
 This will have a short term impact on your credit report and score.
 Most of the time it’s not an issue, but you might want to avoid this if your score isn’t great or there’s an important application on the horizon.

-However, Monzo and Starling are quick accounts to open and are the only ones that won’t perform a hard check on your credit report to check your identity – as long as you don’t apply for an overdraft.
-As mentioned, other digital banks like Chase and Revolut aren’t part of the switching scheme.
+However, Chase, Monzo and Starling are quick accounts to open and are the only ones that won’t perform a hard check on your credit report to check your identity – as long as you don’t apply for an overdraft.
+As mentioned, other digital banks like Kroo and Revolut aren’t part of the switching scheme.

 Though most banks also offer “basic” current accounts (which also don’t run credit checks), they might not give it to you if you’re eligble for a standard account, so they probably aren’t worth going for.